marcusoftnet/marcusoftnet.github.io/_posts/2015-03-04-node-with-coffeescript---not-a-piece-of-cake.md

  }
 ```

-If you find that to long to read you could specify the options in a <code>mocha.opts</code> file, in the test-directory.
+If you find that to long to read you could specify the options in a `mocha.opts` file, in the test-directory.
 It will look like this:

 ```bash
  --compilers coffee:coffee-script/register